Gcool30/Biology-Project/README.md

 # Biology-Project
-An educatinal website for biology learning support, specific in topic about "Reproduction in Human &amp; Plant".
-This Website is Made with AI.
+An educational website for biology learning support, specific in topic about "Reproduction in Human &amp; Plant".
+This website is made with AI.